ccs-amsterdam/r-course-material/tutorials/rvest.md

 look for all HTML elements of the press release that we want to collect (e.g., title, date, body).

+## How to read this tutorial

+Off course, it makes most sense to just read this thing from start to finish.
+However, we’ll go through quite a lot of details before we get to the actual scraping.
+If you’re the type of person that rather sees something in action first, or want to see what scraping can do before you decide to learn the details, you can also skip straight to the demo cases section.

 # Web scraping HTML pages in three steps

 In this tutorial we focus on web scraping of HTML pages, which covers